CAOR-MINES-ParisTech/ukfm/docs/_sources/auto_examples/attitude.rst.txt

 *We assume the reader is already familiar with the tutorial.*

 Attitude estimation with an Inertial Measurement Unit (IMU).
-The filter fuses measurements coming from gyro, accelerometer and magnetometer.
+The filter fuses measurements coming from gyros, accelerometers and magnetometers.
 The IMU does not have any bias.
 We reproduce the simulation based on :cite:`kokUsing2017`.

 Import
 ==============================================================================